raphaelmatori/mobiquity-ergast-challenge/README.md

 ## Documentation

-For the full description of this challenge, refer to `/docs/frontend-challenge-description.pdf` file.
+For the full description of this challenge, refer to [/docs/frontend-challenge-description.pdf](https://github.com/raphaelmatori/mobiquity-ergast-challenge/blob/main/docs/frontend-challenge-description.pdf).

+You can also see some extra info about how the project is divided, assumptions, etc. in [this](https://github.com/raphaelmatori/mobiquity-ergast-challenge/blob/main/docs/project-info.pdf) file

 ## API

 The API documentation can be found in `http://ergast.com/mrd/`

-## Development server
+## Running the project

+In the root folder of this repository, open your terminal and run `npm install`.

-Run `ng serve` for a dev server.
+Then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Alternatively, you can access the deployed project [here](https://raphaelmatori.github.io/mobiquity-ergast-challenge)

 ## Build